2014 WALKLEY CATEGORIES EXPLAINED

 News reporting: This category recognises the skill of producing quality news journalism in television broadcast and audio-visual formats under deadline pressure.
 The emphasis of this award is on solid, gripping reporting, clarity of message and outstanding individual (or small team) efforts in covering a news story.
 In particular, the judges will reward work demonstrating accuracy, immediacy, incisiveness, public impact and storytelling ability.
 Entries in this category may be a single news report or no more than three related reports on the same subject.

 Daily current affairs: This category recognises the unique skills required in the production of daily current affairs reports and investigations as the broader analysis of unfolding news events.
 Reports will be judged on originality, newsworthiness, public benefit, ethics, courage and impact as well as production expertise and writing.
+Entries must be under 15 minutes in length.

 Scoop of the year: This award seeks to recognise the journalistic resourcefulness applied to breaking news through what is traditionally known as a ‘scoop’.
 A scoop is defined as an exclusive report which contains revelatory facts which inform and change public understanding or knowledge of an issue or event.
 The judges will be looking for a significant revelation, with public impact.
 It will display the skill of the journalist in getting the information and having it published or broadcast, and the degree of difficulty in so doing.
 Supporting documentation should include a chronology and must include and document the exact moment of broadcast or publication.